grdw/viper-client/docs/README.md

 - S1 till S8 = Another actuator ID

 **`00 18` and `20 18` body types:**

 These feel like acknowledgements more than anything else.
 They look like:

 ```
 Q1 Q2 Q3 Q4 00 00
 ```

+There are some requests that feature another command, I'm assuming because the viper server allows multi-packets.
+For now I'm ignoring this behaviour because of how inconsistent this is applied.

 - Q1 till Q4 = Random bytes